Audio-Synchronized Visual Animation: Audio-Video Synchronized Diffusion

 \subsection{Proposed Architecture}

-In this work, we extend the capabilities of LDMs for \task, by focusing on learning video dynamics and temporal synchronization, unlike existing approaches~\cite{girdhar2023imagebind,sung2023soundtovisual,tang2023codi} which primarily use audio to guide global semantics.
-We propose the Audio-Video Synchronized Diffusion model~(\method), which builds upon a pretrained image LDM and integrates synchronized audio control and temporal layers for improved video consistency.
-The major component is a UNet $\epsilon_\theta$ aiming to denoise a video instead of image.
+In this work, we extend the capabilities of LDMs for \task, by focusing on learning video dynamics and temporal synchronization, unlike existing approaches~\cite{girdhar2023imagebind,sung2023soundtovisual,tang2023codi} which primarily use audio to control global semantics.
+We propose the Audio-Video Synchronized Diffusion model~(\method), which builds upon a pre-trained image LDM and integrates synchronized audio control and temporal layers for improved video consistency.
+The major component is a UNet $\epsilon_\theta$ aiming to denoise a video instead of an image.
 The UNet is trained on synchronized audio-video pairs, with the first frame $\vz_1$, the corresponding audio $\va$, and the CLIP encoded audio category name $\vtau$ as input conditions.
 The LDM denoising objective in \cref{equation:diffusion_loss} is applied to the remaining frames $\vz_{2:rT}$ to be predicted.
-The architecture of \method is shown in \cref{fig:arch_overview} and discussed below.
+The architecture of \method{} is shown in \cref{fig:arch_overview} and discussed below.
+Further details, for example, highlighting the different attention modules used in the architecture are described in Suppl.
+Sec.
+3.2.

-\paragraph{Initial-frame Conditioning} To condition LDM on input image, we feed initial frame's latent $\vz_1$ without noise into the UNet at every diffusion timestep $k$.
+\newparagraph{Initial-frame Conditioning} To condition LDM on an input image, we feed its latent $\vz_1$ without noise into the UNet at every diffusion timestep $k$.
 For all subsequent frames, we adhere to the original LDM, using independently sampled noisy latents $\vz_{2:rT}^k$ as inputs and predicting the added noise $\epsilon^k$.

-\paragraph{Text Conditioning} We retained the text cross attention layers in original LDMs~\cite{robin2022ldm} by conditioning on the audio category as a prompt.
-It however brings insignificant gains due to limited text diversity in training, see supplementary.
+\newparagraph{Text Conditioning} We retain the text cross-attention layers in the original LDMs~\cite{robin2022ldm} (without finetuning) to condition the model on the audio category.
+However, due to the limited text diversity in training, class conditioning does not bring significant gains (see Suppl.
+Sec.
+6.5).